 Randy published his master’s thesis (a revision of the loach genus Paracanthocobitis) in 2015, and has recently published this paper on some new species from data collected since receiving his master’s.
 He is now a Ph.D. candidate, and looking forward to more research in the field.

-The short video above shows researchers seining for fish in a river in Thailand during a rainstorm in 2013.
+The short video below shows researchers seining for fish in a river in Thailand during a rainstorm in 2013.
 Shown: Randy Singer (pink slicker), Zachary Martin (blue rain jacket), Bob Beamish (shirtless scientist), Rungthip Plongsesthee (yellow poncho).
 Video by Zachary Randall

 About the Paper